-- a.
-Freestanding wireless towers shall be designed for collocation of wireless facilities. - b.
-No freestanding wireless towers may be constructed within one mile of an existing freestanding wireless tower unless it is demonstrated to the satisfaction of the City that no existing tower can accommodate the additional wireless communication facility or that the location does not satisfy the operational requirements of the applicant. - c.
-The applicant shall provide evidence that applicant has provided notice to all other area wireless service providers to encourage colocation of additional antennas on the proposed structure. - D. Eligible Wireless Communication Facilities Modifications - 1.
-The provisions of this Subsection D apply to the following modifications; any modification that does not meet the standards of this Section shall be processed as a new facility: - a.
+- impacts to adjacent properties or public rights-of-way as determined by site-specific conditions. - i.
+No equipment shall be operated above forty five dBA as measured from the nearest property line on which the attached wireless communication facility is located. - C.D.
+Eligible Wireless Communication Facilities Modifications - 1.
+The provisions of this Subsection D apply to the following modifications; any modification that does not meet the standards of this Section shall be processed as a new facility: - a. following provisions apply to: - a.
 The collocation of new transmission equipment; - b.
 The removal of transmission equipment; and - c.
 The replacement of transmission equipment that meets the criteria for not being a significant change. - 2.
 Applicability Relationship to other Rules and Regulations. - a.
 Sole and Exclusive Procedure.
 Except as may be otherwise provided in this Section, and not withstanding any other provisions in the Kelso Municipal Code, the provisions of this Section shall be the sole and exclusive procedure for review and approval of a proposed facilities modification which the applicant asserts is subject to review under Section 6409 of the Spectrum Act.
 To the extent that other provisions of the Kelso Municipal Code establish a parallel process for review and approval of a project permit application for a proposed facilities modification, the provisions of this Section shall control.
 In the event that any part of an application for project permit approval includes a proposed facilities modification, the proposed facilities modification portion of the application shall be reviewed under the provisions of this Section.
-In the event that an application for project permit approval includes a wireless eligible support structure, and the applicant does not assert in the application that the proposal is subject to review under Section E and shall be subject to review under other applicable provisions of the 17.22.240 Kelso Municipal Code.
+In the event that an application for project permit approval includes a proposal to modify a wireless an eligible support structure, and the applicant does not assert in the application that the proposal is subject to review under Section 6409 of the Spectrum Act, such proposal shall not be subject to review under this section E and may shall be subject to review under other applicable provisions of the 17.22.240 Kelso Municipal Code. - b.
+Non-conforming Structures.
+This Section shall not apply to a proposed facility modification to a wireless an eligible support structure that is not a legal conforming, or legal non-conforming, structure at the time a competed wireless eligible facilities modification application is filed with the City.
+To the extent that